jackyzha0/quartz/content/configuration.md

 ]
 ```

+If you'd like to make your own plugins, read the guide on [[making plugins]] for more information.

 ### Layout

 Certain emitters may also output [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) files.
-To make sure that
+To enable easy customization, these emitters allow you to fully rearrange the layout of the page.

 ### Components